Cookie04CZ/GlyphRepair/README.md

 ```
 forfiles /m *.pdf /c "cmd /c certutil -hashfile @file md5"
 ```
 You can also include subdirectories with ```forfiles /s``` option.
-We currently don't have any program or utility to collect or filter the resulting MD5 hashes, so'll have to do it manually in a text editor etc. Console displays progress bars and font statistics which are similar to GUI:
+We currently don't have any program or utility to collect or filter the resulting MD5 hashes, so'll have to do it manually in a text editor etc. During repair, the console displays progress bars and font statistics which are similar to GUI:

 <p>
 <img width="544" height="182" alt="Multiple repair result" src="https://github.com/user-attachments/assets/ee0660c1-9781-441d-bc5d-7906e6ad55cb" />